This bird order comprises most of the diurnal birds of prey, such as hawks, eagles, and vultures.

 Despite the fact that 13 species hybridize in the wild, there are no thorough studies on Accipiter.
-Two papers discuss the morphological and behavioural characteristics of two hybrids, namely Grey goshawk (A. novaehollandiae) x Brown Goshawk (A. fasciatus) in Australia (Olsen & Olsen, 1985) and A. badius x A. brevipes in Israel (Yosef, Helbig & Clark, 2001).
+Two papers discuss the morphological and behavioral characteristics of two hybrids, namely Grey goshawk (A. novaehollandiae) x Brown Goshawk (A. fasciatus) in Australia (Olsen & Olsen, 1985) and Shikra (A. badius) x Levant Sparrowhawk (A. brevipes) in Israel (Yosef, Helbig & Clark, 2001).
 A study of two African species – African Goshawk (A. tachiro) and Red-chested Goshawk (A. toussenelii) found no evidence for hybridization (Louette, 2003).
 An apparent hybrid between Northern Goshawk (A. gentilis) and Cooper’s Hawk (A. cooperii) was reported in Tennessee (Gunther & Hopey, 2010).

 Seven Aquila species hybridize with at least one other species.
 There is, however, one species pair that has received most attention: Lesser Spotted Eagle (A. pomarina) and Greater Spotted Eagle (A. clanga).
 The vulnerable status of the latter species links this situation to conservation issues.
 Hybrids and backcrosses can be identified based on a number of morphological features, such as nape patch and plumage index (Vali & Lohmus, 2004).
 Also, hybrid individuals might attain immature characteristics (Vali, 2010).
 Genetic analyses revealed extensive introgression and asymmetrical hybridization which could be attributed to mate choice based on size differences (Helbig et al., 2005; Vali et al., 2010).
 Introgression of Z-linked loci proved to be lower compared to autosomal loci (Backstrom & Vali, 2011).
 The two species use different habitats (Lohmus & Vali, 2005), but anthropogenic habitat alteration might favour hybridization (Maciorowski & Mirski, 2014).
 In the Biebrza River Vally (Poland), the proportion of broods producing hybrids increased by over 30% between 1996 and 2012 (Maciorowski, Mirski & Vali, 2015).
 Hybrid nestlings have the same conditional status as pure ones (Maciorowksi et al., 2018) Lastly, one study mapped the migration route of a hybrid individual, which followed a typical A. clanga migration strategy (Meyburg & Meyburg, 2007).
 The tracking of multiple hybrids revealed that their timing was similar to lesser spotted eagles while the wintering destinations were similar to greater spotted eagles (Vali et al., 2018).